airbusgeo/playground-tagging/aircrafts.md

 **Discard** any aircraft that is truncated at the border of the imagery. **Do not discard** an aircraft that is not fully visible for other reasons (i.e. partially covered by a shed).

-**Do not annotate** dismantled aircrafts or aircrafts pieces such as an helicopter without blades, an aircraft without wings or wings alone.
+**Do not annotate** blimps (a.k.a zeppelin), hot air balloons, dismantled aircrafts or aircrafts pieces such as an helicopter without blades, an aircraft without wings or wings alone.

 ![Not aircraft](resources/not_aircraft.png)
 ![Not helicopter](resources/not_helicopter.png)